sileola/Project-2/README.md

 # Project-2

-# Deployment and configuration of a LAMP stack website in AWS cloud
+# Deployment and configuration of a LEMP stack website in AWS cloud